Classic Eggs Benedict

 Step-By-Step Instructions

-Split the muffins and toast until golden.
-Spread with butter, put on a plate, and cover with foil to keep warm.
+Step 1: Prep the muffins.
+To begin, split the English muffins and toast them until golden.
+Spread with butter, then place them on a plate and cover with foil to keep warm.

 4 toasted and buttered english muffin halves on white plate

-Then carefully slide the eggs, four at a time, from the cups/ramekins into the simmering water.
-Cook for 3 to 4 minutes until the whites are set but yolks are still runny.
+Then, carefully slide the eggs—four at a time—into the simmering water.
+Cook for 3 to 4 minutes, until the whites are set but the yolks remain runny.

 poaching eggs in simmering water

-Use a slotted spoon to transfer them to a paper towel-lined plate to drain.
-Cover with foil to keep warm, being careful not to puncture the eggs.
-Repeat with the remaining eggs.
+Use a slotted spoon to gently transfer the eggs to a paper towel-lined plate to drain.
+Cover them with foil to keep warm, being careful not to puncture the yolks.
+The eggs can be prepared a day ahead of time and stored in a bowl of ice-cold water, covered, in the refrigerator.

 poached eggs draining on paper towel-lined plate